+(1) Supervisor

-- (1) Supervisor - (a) Plays the main role in supervising a students' academic work and research. - (b) Provides supervision for the research topic (Major Research Project) related to the student's research field, and for writing a thesis/dissertation. - (c) Provides guidance for the student's life at the university, and for their career path and career formation.
+- (a) Plays the main role in supervising a students' academic work and research. - (b) Provides guidance for the students to explore the research topic (Major Research Project) related to the students' research field, and to prepare a thesis/dissertation. - (c) Provides guidance for the student's life at the university, and for their career path and career formation.

-- (d) Help how to resolve various problems the student may face through collaboration with a second supervisor and other related parties. - (2) Second supervisor - (a) Provides guidance for a student's academic work and research, and gives advice from a different perspective than the supervisor. - (b) Provides guidance and advice for the student's life at the university, and for their career path and career formation from a different perspective than the supervisor. - (c) Support supervisor to resolve various problems the student may face when necessary. - (3) Advisor for Minor Research Project/Internship - (a) Faculty member from a related field but different from the major research theme that provides supervision for a secondary research topic (minor research project or internship). - (b) Provides advice for various academic issues the student may have from a different perspective than the supervisor and second supervisor (including liaising with the internship location).
+- (d) Help how to resolve various problems the student may face through collaboration with a second supervisor and other related parties. - (2) Second supervisor - (a) Provides guidance for a student's academic work and research, and gives advice from a different perspective than the supervisor. - (b) Provides guidance and advice for the student's life at the university, and for their career path and career formation from a different perspective than the supervisor. - (c) Support supervisor to resolve various problems the student may face when necessary. - (3) Advisor for Minor Research Project/Internship - (a) Faculty member from a related field but different from the major research theme that provides guidance for the students to explore a minor research project or internship. - (b) Provides advice for various academic issues the student may have from a different perspective than the supervisor and second supervisor (including liaising with the internship location).